 Hungry for Maltese food?
 What do they like to eat?
-Try some of these dishes and you won’t be disappointed!
+Try some of these delicious foods to try in Malta and you won’t be disappointed!

 Pick up one of these incredible flaky pastry parcels from any Pastizzeria.
 They are typically filled with ricotta or mushy peas, which makes them an unusual but very tasty treat and cheap at the price!
 This little diamond shaped comfort food will pleasantly surprise even pea-haters.

 When in Malta, try this golden crusty delight of a dish.
 It consists of pastry, onions, tomatoes, cauliflower, spinach, olives, walnuts, sultanas, and most importantly, Lampuki.
 Also known as the dolphin fish, this is one of the nations’ favourites and most popular fish dishes.
 It is not so easy to come across this fish outside of Malta so when you come be sure to try this wholesome flavourful dish.

 This is actually not one but two courses.
 First will come a herby mountain of spaghetti tossed with a sauce made from rabbit, onions, tomato puree and red wine.
 The next dish is the rabbit meat in a sauce similar to the first, but this meal is served with peas and home-made chips.
 You will not look at a rabbit the same way again.

 If you are looking for a vegetable dish in Malta, look no further.
 Kapunata is a mix of cooked green peppers, tomatoes, onions, aubergine, capers, olives and garlic.
 It is the Maltese version of ratatouille which can be eaten hot or cold, and with bread.
 Other vegetables and dried fruits can be added at will.